canopas/web-devops-roadmap/README.md

 - Set up [VueJs- admin panel](https://github.com/canopas/web-developer-roadmap-2023#practical-18) project if one doesn't already exist

-- Write GitLab CI script to run docker build
+- Write GitLab CI script to run the docker build
   - Create a repository on GitLab if one doesn't already exist
   - Write a docker file which includes,
     - Install dependencies
     - Build and run project
-  -

   - Write a CI/CD script for Building a docker image and push it on the GitLab Registry.

 ### Practical 6 - AWS EC2 Deployment